tiborgats/scaleless_music/README.md

 Note: this kind of synthesis is very resource hungry.
 So, for real-time sound generation smaller sample rate (eg. 48kHz) and lower number of overtones are desirable (to prevent buffer underrun).
 This can change later, after speed optimiztion of the algorithm.

-[Sample-based synthesis](https://en.wikipedia.org/wiki/Sample-based_synthesis) is not an option.
-It was ruled out for the following reasons:
+[Sample-based synthesis](https://en.wikipedia.org/wiki/Sample-based_synthesis) is not a very good option for the following reasons:
 * It can contain noise and disharmonic intervals.
-* It can contain echoes, effects of the recording space.
+* It can contain echoes, effects of the recording space (which interfere the space we want to add to it).

-Later I plan to create a tool for building harmonic sound structures from recorded samples.
+Later I plan to create a tool for analyzing recorded samples, finding closest mathematical representation, and building harmonic sound structures with similar output.
+In this way we can reduce noise, and we can use precise 3D spacial effects.

 # Installation
 **music** is built using cargo, so just type `cargo build` at the root of the **music** repository.
 Currently only Linux is supported.